 Long before the HoloLens and Oculus Rift, there was the AR Toolkit, AR Quake and immersive displays.
 I've been fascinated with VR and AR for years but only recently with the convergence of technical capabilities are we truly on the cusp of realising the dream!

-I am interested in the development of UX and UI for AR and VR which is a largely unexplored field so far.
+My interest lies in UX design for AR and VR applications and content.
+This is a largely unexplored field so far.

 There is an explosion of interest in health and well-being promotion technology.
 A vast industry of wearables, apps and embeded products rose to promote health and well-being.